-- Water Wipes – (Or From the USA) The recommendation for a newborn is to just use warm water and cotton wool when changing their nappy.
+The recommendation for a newborn is to just use warm water and cotton wool when changing their nappy.
 Thats all very well at home – but what about when you’ve ventured out of the house?!
-As Piglet was in the neonatal unit for 8 days we used the cotton wool there, but as soon as we were home we changed straight to water wipes.
+As Piglet was in the neonatal unit for 8 days we used the cotton wool there, but as soon as we were home we changed straight to Water Wipes.
 They are a lot more expensive than “normal” wipes but they have no nasty chemicals and are safe for sensitive new bums!

-- Ewan the Dream Sheep – (Also from the USA) Or any other baby sleep noise maker.
-I’ve also heard the Whisbear (available in the USA) is good as it has a built in cry sensor.
+We really love our Ewan The Dream Sheep and wouldn’t be without it – or any other baby sleep noise maker.
+I’ve also heard the Whisbear is good as it has a built in cry sensor.
 I received Ewan as a baby shower gift and kind of forgot about him.
 Then on Piglets 2nd night home he would not settle.
 I suddenly remembered about it and was digging around to find him, open the packaging and get him on the go asap!
 I can confirm he comes complete with batteries – he’s ready to go straight out of the box!
 Its hard to whether he actually helps or not….
 I think he does but I think that it is perhaps because he is simply part of our routine.
 When Ewan is playing his music Piglet knows its time for a proper sleep as opposed to a cat nap in his pram.

-- Nipple Cream – If you’re breast feeding then you’re going to want this!
-I started off with a small tube of Bennetts Nipple Cream (available in the USA) which I really like.
+If you’re breastfeeding then you’re going to want this!
+I started off with a small tube of Bennetts Nipple Cream which I really like.
 My only gripe is it is quite expensive for the amount you get!
-I then got the Derma Mum Superior Protection Nipple Balm which I bought from Boots but it doesn’t appear on their website now, but you can purchase it from amazon.
+I then got the Derma Mum Superior Protection Nipple Balm which I bought from Boots.
+It doesn’t appear on their website now, but you can purchase it from amazon.
 It is more greasy and is more like Vaseline in texture but it works a treat and you get a really big tube for your money.

-- Sling or Carrier – Not all are suitable from birth.
-I had planned to borrow my sisters Baby Bjorn (available in the USA) carrier but I found I was wanting to use it early on and Piglet didn’t weigh enough.
-My friend recommend the Caboo Close when he was around 4 weeks old and I love it.
+Not all are suitable from birth I discovered.
+I had planned to borrow my sisters Baby Bjorn carrier but I found I was wanting to use it early on and Piglet didn’t weigh enough.
+My friend recommended the Caboo Close when he was around 4 weeks old and I love it.
 I wish we’d had it sooner.
 It is suitable from 5lbs upwards and even has a way of using to breastfeed – perfect for a newborn.
 It is a good compromise between the soft wraps (which scare me, I’d be too worried I’d done it wrong) and the carriers with clips and straps.
 It is predominately wrap material but is stitched at the back for the cross over and the sides held with rings that lock.
 In those early days it would have been so helpful to have my hands free to get bits and pieces done around the house while still having him close.
 Nowadays I use it when walking the dog and the rocking motion of walking sends him off to sleep (if he’s not being nosey!).

 The most important thing to remember – shops will still exist when your baby is here.
 Your newborn won’t know what you have and what you don’t.
 You don’t have to have everything under the sun upfront, you can work out what you want or need and then buy it.
 Since Piglet pitched up early we weren’t totally “ready” but it was nothing a couple of trips to Mothercare/ASDA/my sisters loft couldn’t solve!